Klingebeil/homepage/wiki/Futures of Journalism/informational-logistics.md

 # Informational logistics

-Over the last months I‘ve observed an idea growing inside some AI-deterministic journalism circles, I call "informational logistics".
+Over the last months I‘ve observed an idea growing inside some AI-deterministic journalism circles, I will call *informational logistics* for now.

-The general idea here is to reshape journalism around the affordances of LLM-platforms like *OpenAI*, *Google*, *Perplexity* & Co.
+The general idea here is to reshape journalism systemically around the affordances of LLM-platforms like *OpenAI*, *Google*, *Perplexity* & Co.

-*Information logistics* reframes journalism not as the production of meaning, but as the coordination of flow.
-It shifts the locus of value from editorial judgment to delivery efficiency.
-This may serve commercial and infrastructural goals but risks marginalizing journalism’s democratic functions.

-It treats information like a product that needs to be broken down, reassembled, and delivered through technical pipelines to meet algorithmic, commercial, or personal consumption goals.

-It necessitates the systematic management, packaging, routing, and delivery of information as if it were a supply chain resource, optimized for efficiency, personalization, and scalability—rather than deliberation, context, or editorial meaning-making.

-***Information logistics* reframes journalism not as the production of meaning, but as the coordination of flow.
-It shifts the locus of value from editorial judgment to delivery efficiency.
-This may serve commercial and infrastructural goals but risks marginalizing journalism’s democratic functions, while strengthening tech-companies further.**
+This isn't merely technological adaptation or a neutral analysis by its propagators.
+It represents a categorical shift from journalism as meaning-making to journalism as supply chain management: treating information as raw material to be processed, packaged, and delivered through algorithmic pipelines rather than as the foundation for democratic deliberation.

+*Informational logistics* redefines journalism's core function.
+Instead of producing meaning through editorial judgment, context, and democratic accountability, it prioritizes delivery efficiency and third-party algorithmic compatibility.
+This shift serves the commercial interests of tech platforms while marginalizing journalism's essential democratic functions—and concentrating unprecedented control over information flow in the hands of a few powerful corporations.

+Under this paradigm, newsrooms become nodes in a vast information supply chain, optimized not for citizen engagement but for machine-mediated consumption. **The implications extend far beyond business models: when journalism is restructured around algorithmic requirements, it fundamentally alters what kinds of stories get told, how they're framed, and who ultimately controls the narrative.**

 ## The general idea